 You can assign six cards to Fitbit Pay, but you can only have one on your Fitbit device at any one time.
 And to start things off, you're going to need to make sure your Fitbit is paired to a smartphone.
 You'll also need to make sure you have the Wallet app installed - to do so, go into Apps > Wallet and then install it.

 From there, go to the Fitbit dashboard, tap the device icon in the top left and you should then see a Wallet tile among the options - press it.

 You'll need to add the card through the smartphone app, which, depending on your bank, may require you to verify it with your bank.
 It may verify instantly, or your bank might ask for further details.

 Verify and set up a pin number

-Fitbit Pay works with any contactless payment terminal.
+Fitbit Pay works with any contactless payment terminal, as we've mentioned.
 When the time comes to pay, you need to press and hold the left button for two seconds.
-If you haven't done so since putting on the Ionic, you may be asked to enter your four-digit pin, otherwise you'll see your bank card on the display, which is a cue to hold your wrist near the payment terminal.
+If you haven't done so since putting on your Fitbit, you may be asked to enter your four-digit pin, otherwise you'll see your bank card on the display, which is a cue to hold your wrist near the payment terminal.
 You'll get a small vibration and a message telling you the transaction has been successful.
+Simple.